imkailey/2020-10-26-ACV-JRNL/2020-10-09-RTF-full-lecture-notes.md

 - using new social science techniqques
 - corrupt

-### national legions of decenct 1933-1965
+### national legions of decency 1933-1965

 - catholic organization
-- 20 mil catholics in us
+- 20 mil Catholics in us
-- organise via parishes
+- organize via parishes
 - parishioners swear boycott bad films and places with bad films
-- legion of devency ratings
+- legion of decency ratings
   - a
   - b
   - c
   - and then also by age
   - a is best

-### kenesaw mountain landis helped baseball after scandal
+### Kennesaw mountain Landis helped baseball after scandal

 ### will h hays